MaxNiia/nvim/README.md

 ## Requirements

-*Neovim 8.0 or later.
+-Neovim 8.0 or later.
-*A Nerdfont.
+-A Nerdfont.

 ## Usage